chuanpham/dynamic_icon_flutter/README.md

 Note that if you need it work for iPads, You need to add these icon declarations in `CFBundleIcons~ipad` as well.
 [See here](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/TP40009249-SW14) for more details.

-Here is my `Info.plist` after adding Alternate Icons
+Here is `Info.plist` after adding Alternate Icons
 #### Screenshot

 ![info.plist](https://raw.githubusercontent.com/tastelessjolt/flutter_dynamic_icon/master/imgs/info-plist.png)